-- Include any refunds applied from other years on line 5. - Enter payments made with your extension or other prepayments on line 6. - Fill in on line 7 the refundable credits from Schedule OR-ASC-CORP, Section E.

-• Carry the total from line 8 to Form OR-20, line 23.
+- Include any refunds applied from other years on line 5. - Enter payments made with your extension or other prepayments on line 6. - Fill in on line 7 the refundable credits from Schedule OR-ASC-CORP, Section E. - Carry the total from line 8 to Form OR-20, line 23.

 Line 24.
-Withholding payments.
-If taxes were paid on the corporation's behalf, enter the amount on line 24.
+Withholding payments made on your behalf from pass-through entity or real estate income.
+If taxes were paid on the corporation's behalf, enter the amount on this line.